SaschaAndresGrimm/go-EigerZmqReceiver/README.md

 ```
 Usage of go-EigerZmqReceiver:
   -fpath string
     	File path to store images.
-If empty, not files are stored.
+If empty no files are stored.
   -ip string
     	ip of EIGER2 DCU (default "10.42.41.10")
   -port int